8 Things To Secure Your Home After A Hurricane

 Torrential downpours, gale-force winds, storm surges, and flooding along the coastline – Hurricane season in North Carolina can be damaging on both a physical and emotional front.
 From frantically prepping before the storm to inspecting your home after the threat has moved up the coast, the six month long hurricane season (June 1- November 30) can be an overwhelming and scary time as a homeowner.

-To help relieve some of that stress, TruBlue Roofing has put together a list of 8 things you need to consider after a hurricane; an easy to navigate checklist to help you navigate life after a hurricane or tropical storm.
+To help relieve some of that stress, TruBlue Roofing and Remodeling has put together a list of 8 things you need to consider after a hurricane; an easy to navigate checklist to help you navigate life after a hurricane or tropical storm.